Azure/blackbelt-aks-hackfest/README.md

-# SI Container and Kubernetes Bootcamp
+# Container and Kubernetes Bootcamp

 _Delivering modern cloud native applications with ​open source technologies on Azure​_